buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 ### Spatial Containment

-The IfcMember, as any subtype of IfcBuildingElement, may participate alternatively in one of the two different containment relationships:
+The _IfcMember_, as any subtype of _IfcBuildingElement_, may participate alternatively in one of the two different containment relationships:

 * the _Spatial Containment_ (defined here), or
 * the _Element Composition_.